 For a lot of website owners the goal of offering downloads is to populate your mailing list.
 Forminator has integrations with several mailing list providers and other locations you can data (like Zapier which connects almost anything to almost anything else).
 Their current list of integrations is available on their documentation.

 Once you configure your integration settings you can select which form(s) send data to what location.
 That configure link goes to a how to section for setting up popular mailing list providers with Forminator with images included!

 Alternative non-Plugin Option

-There is, of course, another commonly used method, a mailing list signup form.
-With popular mailing list providers, such as MailChimp, you can have new subscribers to your email list receive a welcome email which can include links to your downloads.
+There is, of course, another commonly used method.
+That is a mailing list signup form.
+With popular mailing list providers, such as MailChimp, you can choose to have new subscribers to your email list receive a welcome email which can include links to your downloads.

 You can create different lists and have different sign-up forms for each list, this allows you to send different welcome emails.